prymitive/karma/docs/CONFIGURATION.md

 - `acl:silences` - path to silence ACL configuration file, see [ACLs](/docs/ACLs.md) for details
-- `groups` - list of group definitons, each group must have a `name` and `members` list. `name` will be used in silence ACL rules, `members` list should contain list of user names as passed from authentication layer.
+- `groups` - list of group definitions, each group must have a `name` and `members` list. `name` will be used in silence ACL rules, `members` list should contain list of user names as passed from authentication layer.